 Congratulations!
 By finding this page you have probably already made the first step to towards becoming a better and safer rider.
 We all want to further training for different reasons; maybe you've scared yourself once too often, maybe you don't feel you're getting the most from your bike, or you may have just passed your test and know you have more to learn.

 So how does it work and what can you expect?
-After an initial assessment session we will allocate you one of our Tutors.
+After receiving your application we will find you a suitable tutor and have them get in touch with you.
 Every Tutor has passed their ROSPA test with either a silver or gold grade within the last three years, so you can be assured your Tutor is a consummate rider.

 From there we move to the classroom.
 But the best classroom we know is the real world.
 Every Tutors' bike is equipped with radio and you will be given an intercom so that you receive commentary and guidance throughout your ride.
 Your Tutor will explain how to deal with hazards, road positioning, bike handling skills and how to read the road ahead.
 Regular rest stops during the ride provide an opportunity to discuss points of detail and explain (and debate) some of the finer points of Roadcraft, the system of riding we employ.

 The rides take place at times of mutual convenience and are tailored to the needs of each individual.
 You can expect to cover between 50 and 150 miles during a session depending on the type of roads being ridden and the areas of development for the individual concerned.
 Of course, advanced riders must be able to apply their skills in all conditions and you can expect to be trained in both wet and dry conditions to allow your skills to develop.